A New Zealander was found dead in his townhouse in Bangkok on Monday night in what police believe was a suicide.

 This type of device is sometimes called a “suicide bag”.
 It allows a person to commit suicide suffering the feeling of suffocation.
 In a 2013 article in the American Journal of Forensic Medicine & Pathology, forensic pathologist Maria S. Madentzoglou is cited as saying, “The cause of death in such cases is normally attributed to asphyxia due to a deprivation of oxygen”.

-“Near the body, we found a farewell letter written in English,” Pol Capt Netasit Pattanagittipong, a deputy investigator at Sai Mai Police Station, revealed.
-“In it, he mentioned that he was suffering from personal as well as health related problems and did not see any other way out than to kill himself.”
+Pol Capt Netasit Pattanagittipong, a Deputy Investigator at Sai Mai Police Station stated: “Near the body, we found a farewell letter written in English.
+In it, he revealed that he was suffering from personal as well as health-related problems and did not see any other way out other than to kill himself.”